st3lx/ChatGuardian/README.md

 # ChatGuardian
-Accidentally deleted you chat history?
-Went to check a file but found it's outdated?
+Accidentally deleted your chat history?
+Went to check a file or picture but found it's outdated?
 Try out ChatGuardian: <br>
 A desktop app to proactively archive and retroactively recover WeChat, Whatsapp, Telegram, Discord, [basically any app you want to add] messages &amp; media from local device backups. <br>

 **It WILL Work / Is Designed For** <br>